 Aligning these questions with the work you do will lead to a more purpose-oriented organization that employees enjoy working for.

 Through the years, “lateral movement” has lost its appeal.
 In today’s skills-focused economy, waiting 3-5 years to be promoted doesn’t cut it anymore.
 With more companies placing value on skill over tenure, top talent can scale the corporate ladder much faster than before.
-This means if you’re not promoting your highly-skilled employees, they’ll leave.
-Sometimes, they may even leave to start their own business.
+This means if you’re not promoting your highly-skilled employees within, they’ll leave.
+Sometimes, they may take what they’ve learned at work and leave to start their own business.

 Climbing the corporate ladder is also not as attractive as it used to be.
 With more and more people under 30 creating their own businesses, the process of navigating office politics to climb the ranks has lost its appeal.
-In fact, many young adults would rather strike out on their own and create their own businesses than deal with corporate politics.
+In fact, many young adults would rather strike out on their own, leaving the corporate world behind, and create their own businesses than deal with corporate politics.

-Clean up your culture.
-Irresponsible managers, toxic work environments, and siloed departments are sure ways to repel good talent.
+Get serious now about cleaning up your corporate culture, or risk them leaving the corporate world.
+Irresponsible managers, toxic work environments, and siloed departments with intramural politics are sure ways to repel good talent.
 Instead, reap the rewards of a positive work culture by cultivating an inclusive environment.
 Find out what matters to your employees.
 Then, act on it.
-Focus on giving your employees a chance to share their true talents supporting them on their career path.
+Above all, focus on giving your employees a chance to share their true talents supporting them on their career path.
 Every step of the way.
 They’ll appreciate it, and in turn, shine.